Applicant Tracking and GDPR Compliance: Ensuring Compliant Hiring for EU Candidates

 • Human review pathway documented and operationally active for AI-screened candidates

-• Records of Processing Activities (ROPA) under Article 30 created for all recruitment data flows
+• Records of Processing Activities (ROPA) under Article 30 were created for all recruitment data flows.

 Conclusion